dacr/code-examples-manager/README.md

 That's why I've decided to automate their management.
 The first iteration was script based, (and so shared as a gist) but with the increase of complexity , a dedicated project became necessary, and so **code-examples-manager** was born.
-After a huge refactoring, which has introduced mustache templating, better configuration management, multiple publishing targets, gitlab snippets support, **code-examples-manager** is now mature.
-I'm using it at least once each week.
+After a first huge refactoring, which has introduced templating, better configuration management, multiple publishing targets, gitlab snippets support, **code-examples-manager** became mature.
+I'm using it almost everyday.
+More recently it has been rewritten from scratch using Scala3 and [ZIO][zio].

 _Start small, make it works quickly, and then refactor !_

-A lot of thanks to [Li Haoyi][lihaoyi] for his wonderful work on [ammonite][amm] which is probably the best solution for code examples and scripting in [scala][scala].

 ## Quick start